dotnet/docs/docs/standard/design-guidelines/exceptions-and-performance.md

  When using this pattern, it is important to define the try functionality in strict terms.
 If the member fails for any reason other than the well-defined try, the member must still throw a corresponding exception.

- **✓ CONSIDER** the Try-Parse Pattern for members that might throw exceptions in common scenarios to avoid performance problems related to exceptions.
+ ✔️ CONSIDER the Try-Parse Pattern for members that might throw exceptions in common scenarios to avoid performance problems related to exceptions.

- **✓ DO** use the prefix "Try" and Boolean return type for methods implementing this pattern.
+ ✔️ DO use the prefix "Try" and Boolean return type for methods implementing this pattern.

- **✓ DO** provide an exception-throwing member for each member using the Try-Parse Pattern.
+ ✔️ DO provide an exception-throwing member for each member using the Try-Parse Pattern.

  *Portions © 2005, 2009 Microsoft Corporation.
 All rights reserved.*